 A conveniently sized day bag is a must for any international travel packing list, and it will serve you a great deal during winter in Europe.
 You can keep all of your moisturizers, phone charger and extra layers in a stylish bag that can easily be swung over your shoulder.
 Be prepared for everything with a day bag that fits all of the necessities for a day of adventure in the cold.

 Valuable items like your phone, camera or iPad will also be much safer and easier to bring along for the ride with a padded bag.

 We all know that the change of seasons and the cooler weather often brings about headaches, coughs or sniffles.
 You don’t want this to stunt your precious time in Europe, so bring some basic medicine with you.
 This way you can manage your health and easily treat common symptoms brought on by the cold.

-You can also purchase medicines in the country of your choice, but you may not feel up to it, so this cuts the middleman out.
-Every woman and men’s packing list for Europe should have at least a headache treatment included on it.
+You can also purchase medicines in the country of your choice, but you never know if they will sell what you’re used to at home.
+Everyone’s packing list for Europe should have at least a headache treatment included on it!

-Last, but not least, on our winter Europe trip packing list is a pair of versatile, comfortable and elegant black pants.
+Last, but not least, on our winter Europe trip packing list is a pair of versatile, comfortable and elegant black trousers (these could be jeans, slacks, chinos, or ‘pants’ as they are known outside the UK).
 These will go with everything, giving you the freedom to accessorize with colour whilst keeping your base outfit minimalist.
-Black pants suit every occasion and easily fit over your underlayers.
+Black trousers suit every occasion and easily fit over your underlayers.